liuliu/ccv/doc/dpm.md

 Accuracy-wise:

 There are two off-the-shelf implementations.
-One is the DPM in Matlab from author, the other is the HOG detector from OpenCV.
+One is the DPM in Matlab from the inventor, the other is the HOG detector from OpenCV.
 For the task to detect pedestrians in a given image, we use INRIA 2008 dataset, and it provides both training and testing data.
-With OpenCV stock peopledetect sample program (scale factor to be 1.09 to match our DPM setting (interval = 8)), we get:
+With OpenCV stock peopledetect sample program (scale factor changed to 1.09 in order to match our DPM setting (interval = 8)), we get:

 	47.37% (133)